Guide to VeraCrypt – Safely Encrypt Files

 At this point, you'll be able to select between Create encrypted volume and format it or Encrypt partition in place.

-Select the second option if you want to encrypt an entire drive and all of the data that it contains.
+Select the second option if you want to encrypt an entire drive and all of the data on it.
 You should note that these drives will have to be compatible with the NTFS file system.
 Should your drive use another data system, you'll have to utilize a somewhat tedious workaround, which VeraCrypt elaborates upon in a warning notification.

 We're going to move forward here with the first option, Create encrypted volume and format it.
-It's important to note that when proceeding, all existing data on the volume will be deleted!
-For that reason, should the drive contain important information, make sure that you first transfer it to another storage device.
+It's important to note here that all existing data on the volume will be deleted!
+For that reason, should the drive contain important information, make sure that you transfer it to another storage device before continuing.

 Select the first option, but make sure that you've transferred any files you want to save from the storage medium in question.